Becoming Senna

 These tests took place at the Jesolo circuit in Italy, with the presence of Terry Fullerton, a former world karting champion, and technicians from DAP, the brand Senna was collaborating with.

 This letter showcases Senna’s meticulous and technical approach, as he compares various engines and configurations to optimize his performance in preparation for the Copa dos Campeões in June 1979.
-In this letter, he also included two incredible technical drawings to better explain his work to Antonio.
+In this letter, he also included two technical drawings to better explain his work to Antonio.

 An example, the 3rd page, out of a total of 13 pages.